 Proceeds from Snowbird’s snowcat skiing benefit the Cottonwood Canyons Foundation and the Wasatch Water Legacy Partnership, working with volunteers to improve the Uinta-Wasatch-Cache National Forest and Salt Lake City’s drinking water.
 Breakfast at The Forklift restaurant and avalanche transceivers are included.

 Just an hour from Salt Lake City, there are more than 70,000 acres of powdery goods and old-growth glades accessed by snowcat on a customized, personalized experience at Whisper Ridge, the largest private backcountry ski resort in the world.
 A typical day delivers 8–10 cat laps and averages more than 10,000 vertical feet of untracked powder before guests take a memorable ride out with sunset views of the Wasatch Mountains and the Great Salt Lake.

-A day pass includes gourmet breakfast, lunch, après-ski, and dinner.
-Make it a multi-day adventure with a package that includes staying in the luxe yurt village with queen-size beds, warm pellet stoves, private suites, wood-fired hot tubs, stand-alone bathrooms, and dining yurt.
+A day pass includes gourmet breakfast, lunch, après-ski and dinner.
+Make it a multi-day adventure with a package that includes staying in the luxe yurt village with queen-size beds, warm pellet stoves, private suites, wood-fired hot tubs, stand-alone bathrooms and a dining yurt.
 With an additional base of operations at Powder Mountain, Whisper Ridge has facilitated access to its private land, which borders the public resort — so dedicated powder hounds can combine experiences.